filip26/linked-tree/README.md

 The project is an experiment, please share feedback.

 > [!NOTE]
-> A stargiver get a free beer.
+> A stargiver gets a free beer.
 Collect it when you are in Prague! ;)

 ## Goals